Cruelty & Care Concerns

 Interpreting Animal Cruelty Laws

 Phew.
 Now that we’ve got that out of the way, most situations involving alleged animal cruelty are much less clear-cut.
 They typically revolve around the quality of care a domestic animal is receiving from its owner, or the conditions in which it is living.
 These complaints are handled on a case-by-case basis by Animal Control; contact them directly for assistance.

 Animal Abandoned or At-Risk of Abandonment

 Abandoning a domestic animal is a crime.
 Tying a dog to a fence, leaving a pet behind during a move, or dropping the animal off at a vet’s office or shelter are all forms of animal abandonment.
-If you believe someone is at-risk of abandoning or has abandoned a pet, call Animal Control immediately.
+If you believe someone is at-risk of abandoning or has abandoned a pet, call the Animal Response Team immediately.
 Have a description of the animal, the time and place of abandonment, and information about the owner ready when you call.

 Animal Left Outside or Confined/Chained for Extended Periods of Time

 Animal Left Unattended In a Vehicle in Hot or Cold Weather

-If the animal appears to be in distress, call Animal Control or the Police Department immediately.
+If the animal appears to be in distress, call the Animal Response Team or the Police Department immediately.
 In hot weather, temperatures inside the vehicle can quickly become dangerous, even with windows cracked open.
 Call immediately.